School of Medicine

 Current Research and Scholarly Interests Studies of the role of the vitamin D receptor in the action of 1,25-dihydroxyvitamin D, the active vitamin D hormone.
 Current efforts are evaluating the vitamin D receptor in breast and prostate cancer, osteoporosis and rickets.

-Professor (Teaching) of Medicine (Endocrinology)
+Associate Dean for Advising and Professor (Teaching) of Medicine (Endocrinology)

 Current Research and Scholarly Interests Our medical education research group is developing and validating the best educational practices to train competent, compassionate, and ethical physicians and physician-scientists.
 We are studying the use of standardized patients and other modalities to improve clinical skill training and reasoning.
 We are interested in applying the rigor of clinical investigation to education research.